 Climate and clothing

 Thanks to the Gulf Stream, Iceland enjoys a cool, temperate maritime climate; cool in summer and fairly mild in winter.
 However, the weather is very changeable and tourists should be prepared for the unexpected.
 For weather information in English, tel.: 902-0600. http://en.vedur.is.
 When traveling in Iceland you should bring along lightweight woollens, a sweater or cardigan, a rainproof (weatherproof) coat and sturdy walking shoes.
 Travellers who are camping or heading into the interior will need warm underwear and socks, rubber boots and a warm sleeping bag.

 Shops in Iceland are of international standard and carry a wide variety of merchandise.
-Local specialties include woolen knitwear (sweaters, hats and mittens, for example), ceramics, glassware and silver jewelry.
+Local specialties include woollen knitwear (sweaters, hats and mittens, for example), ceramics, glassware and silver jewellery.
 General opening hours are 10–18.
 Saturdays 10/11–14/18.

 Tax free shopping

 VAT in Iceland is 24% or 11% on special goods.
 To get a refund you must have a permanent address outside of Iceland.
 Minimum amount spent on a single receipt in order to be eligible for tax-free shopping is ISK 4.000.
 Goods must be exported within three months from date of purchase.
 Maximum refund is 15% of the retail price.